ItzPike/DBM-Rawdata-Releases/Giveaway Rewritten/README.md

 When the amount of total giveaways grow, this delay may increase depending on when the giveaways are set to end.

 # Giveaway Rewritten
-Version 1.1 - gcreate Visual Changes
+- Version 1.1 - gcreate Visual Changes
+- Version 1.2 - Code cleanup

-Changelog
+Changelog (v1.1)
 - Added fields displaying giveaway data
 - Customizable description and title
 - Added debug mode for gcreate

+Changelog (v1.2)
+- Added awaitMessage functions shortening down the code massively
+- Improved new debug messages
+- Incorporate often used combination of functions into 1 function reducing the lines of code

 Upcoming Plans
 - None at the moment, feel free to dm me Pike#3369 for any suggestions!